freeCodeCamp/guide/src/pages/cplusplus/for-loop/index.md

 for ( init; condition; increment ) {
    statement(s);
 }

+It is allowed to place the increment insie the for loop like in a while loop.
+Meaning a syntax like this can also work.

+for ( init; condition;) {
+   statement(s);
+   increment;
+}

 ### init
 This is execute once only.This step allows you to declare and initialize any loop control variables